legaard/mixtape/README.md

 ## Quick Start

-The fastest way to get going with Mixtape is to create an injector (with a [`Fixture`](https://github.com/legaard/mixtape/wiki/The-Fixture-Class) constructor function), use the injector to provide the fixture in test and then create data using a template.
+The fastest way to get started with Mixtape is to create an _injector_ (with a [`Fixture`](https://github.com/legaard/mixtape/wiki/The-Fixture-Class) constructor function), use the injector to provide the fixture in the tests and make a _template_ as a blueprint for generating test data.
 Here is an example:

 ```js
 const { Fixture, createInjector } = require('@mixtape/core');